String Handling Statements

 [[BEFORE | AFTER] [INITIAL] ws-delimeter].

-- char-1 ... char-n - The character(s) we're searching for in ws-variable.
+- char-1 ... char-n - Specifies the character(s) we're searching for.

-- char-a ... char-z - The character(s) that will convert the characters char-1 ... char-n.
+- char-a ... char-z - specifies the character(s) that will replace the characters char-1 ... char-n during the conversion.

 Examples -

-Scenario1 - Conveting all uppercase characters to lowercase.
+Scenario - Conveting all uppercase characters to lowercase.

 Input- WS-DATA = "MAINFRAMES" Declaration- 05 WS-DATA PIC X(10) VALUE "MAINFRAMES".
 Code- INSPECT WS-DATA CONVERTING "ABCDEFGHIJKLMNOPQRSTUVWXYZ" TO "abcdefghijklmnopqrstuvwxyz".
 Result- WS-DATA = "mainframes"